U.S. flag

 Agents/Circumstances to Avoid

-Medications that affect platelet function (ASA, clopidogrel, or NSAIDs) should be avoided as they can worsen bleeding symptoms.
+Medications that affect platelet function (e.g., aspirin, clopidogrel) should only be used for clear medical indications and with counseling and monitoring for bleeding, as these medications can worsen bleeding symptoms.

 Evaluation of Relatives at Risk

-It is appropriate to evaluate apparently asymptomatic at-risk relatives of an affected individual to allow early diagnosis and treatment as needed [Goodeve 2016].
+Other at-risk relatives.
+It is appropriate to evaluate even apparently asymptomatic at-risk relatives of an affected individual to allow early diagnosis and treatment as needed [Goodeve 2016].
+Evaluations can include:

-• Molecular genetic testing if the pathogenic variant(s) in the family are known;
+• Molecular genetic testing if the VWD-causing variant(s) in the family are known.

 See Genetic Counseling for issues related to testing of at-risk relatives for genetic counseling purposes.